 Instructions

-• Make riced cauliflower by grating the cauliflower or pulsing it in a food processor several times.
-If using a food processor, you might need to do this in a few batches.
+- If starting with a whole cauliflower: Make riced cauliflower by grating the cauliflower on a grater or pulsing it in a food processor several times.
 You will need about 5 cups of riced cauliflower for this recipe.
-It is OK if you only have 4 cups or have a little more than 5 cups.
+It is OK if it's not exactly 5 cups.

-• Pre-cook the riced cauliflower: (This step is optional, but will give the cauliflower fritters a nicer texture and will help them stay together.)
-Place the cauliflower into a large microwaveable bowl and microwave for 5 minutes, just so the cauliflower softens a bit.
+- Pre-cook the riced cauliflower: Place the cauliflower into a large microwaveable bowl and microwave for 5 minutes, just so the cauliflower softens a bit.
 It will reduce in volume to about 4 cups.
 Alternatively, you can steam the cauliflower in a steamer basket for 3-5 minutes.

-• In a large bowl, combine the pre-cooked riced cauliflower, 2 eggs, ¾ cup flour, ¾ teaspoons salt, ¼ teaspoons black pepper, ¼ teaspoons garlic powder, and 2-3 teaspoons chopped fresh herbs.
+- In a large bowl, combine the pre-cooked riced cauliflower, 2 eggs, ¾ cup flour, 1 teaspoon salt, ½ teaspoon black pepper, ½ teaspoon each garlic powder and onion powder, and 2-3 tablespoons chopped fresh herbs.
 Mix well.
-If the mixture seems too wet, add another ¼ cup flour and mix well.
-It is OK if the mixture is wet
+If the mixture seems too wet, add up to ¼ cup more flour and mix well.
+It is OK if the mixture is wet — it will set as the cauliflower fritters cook.

 Notes